Deathspike/mangarack.cs/README.md

+*MangaRack.cs* is in **maintenance mode**.
+There are no new features planned; bug fixes will be accepted/implemented when reported.
+A successor, [*MangaRack.js*](https://github.com/Deathspike/mangarack.js), version 3.x, is available.
+The successor is in active development and use, and is the recommended *MangaRack* version for the foreseeable future.

 # MangaRack

 MangaRack is a small console application capable of synchronizing manga series from popular online manga scans and scanlations websites.
 Each synchronized chapter is stored on your computer as a comic book archive, optionally with additional embedded information (such as the writer and summary) ready to be imported to ComicRack.